cniblock/Cliffhanger/README.md

 The game has been consitantly tested throughout the projects development.

 - The code has been passed through PEP8, the application is showing errors for multiple trailing backslashes, where there are none.
-- PEP8 also showing errors for the double "//" for stickmans arms or legs, although the code works fine in Heroku terminal.
+- PEP8 is also showing errors for the double "//" for the stickmans arms or legs, although the code works fine in Heroku terminal.
 - Testing has been conducted numerous times and final commit comtains no major bugs.

 ### Bugs